6 Myths about Grilling That Need To Go Away

 Mastering the art of grilling begins with understanding grilling temperature.
-Various types of meats require the different internal temperature to cook and for safe consumption.
+Various types of meats require different internal temperatures to cook and for safe consumption.
 The internal temperature for grilled chicken should exceed 165 Fahrenheit, and for pork, it is at least 145 Fahrenheit.
 Poking can, to some extent, tell if your meat is raw, but will never teal the internal temperature.
 To ensure the doneness of your grilled meat, use a meat thermometer to check its internal temperature.

 2. Sear first to retain the juices

-Searing meat entails heating the grill to high temperature and cooking the meat a few minutes each side until it forms a fine crust.
+Searing meat entails heating the grill to a high temperature and cooking the meat a few minutes on each side until it forms a fine crust.
 The myth explains that the crusts form barriers that keep the juices in the meat.
 However, the crust is not waterproof.
-Meat is roughly 70% water trapped in cells of the muscle fibres.
+Meat is roughly 70% water trapped in cells of the muscle fibers.
 Some water will continuously ooze out of the meat as juices during grilling while some will evaporate, and nothing can stop this.
 The sizzling noises on the grill are due to vaporizing juices.
 The meat gets drier the more you cook it.
 Searing does not affect the moisture content of the meat.
 Searing will only brown the meat surface through caramelization and Maillard reaction.
-These processes change the sugars and amino acids in the meat to build a rich sweet flavour.
+These processes change the sugars and amino acids in the meat to build a rich sweet flavor.
 Searing requires high heat, which causes water to evaporate from the meat.
 After searing, the juices will still pool to the surface.
-So if you are searing, do it for the flavour not to save the juices.
+So if you are searing, do it for the flavor not to save the juices.

 3. Marinade penetrate deep and tenderize meat

 Many believe that marinade flavors enter the entire cut while acidic marinades (lemon juice, vinegar, and wine) break the connective tissues and tenderize the meat.
 However, marinades are merely surface treatments and only penetrate the outer layers of meat, particularly on thicker cuts.
-Meat is about 70% water, which means there is no room in the meat for more liquids; therefore, Marinades do not reach the centre of the meat.
+Meat is about 70% water, which means there is no room in the meat for more liquids; therefore, Marinades do not reach the center of the meat.
 Instead of marinades, you can use rubs.
 Marinating wets the meat surface, which causes the meat not to brown well and consequently fail to develop a rich flavor.
 However, marinades do have some benefits.
 While marinades will not tenderize your meat, they will minimize the extent to which the meat will dry during grilling and consequently make it tender.
 Marinades also improve the flavor of the meat.
 Seasoning sticks better with marinades than rubs.

 4. Spray water to counter flareups

-Flareups are typical of any grilling processes, even the most experienced and skilled cooks encounter flareups.
+Flareups are typical of any grilling process, even the most experienced and skilled cooks encounter flareups.
 Flareups occur as a short burst of flame caused by oil and fat from the meat dripping onto the fire.
-When oils and fat drop from the meat and land on the cooking wood or burning charcoal, it causes a flareup.
+When oils and fat drop from the meat and land on the cooking wood or burning charcoal, it causes a flare-up.
 The first hint that crosses your mind is to spray down the flareup with a mist of water.
-The instinct comes fast and naturally because we all know water as suitable for putting off fires.
+The instinct comes fast and naturally because we all know water is suitable for putting off fires.
 However, the notion is somehow misguided because water does not quell all types of fires.
 It is not ideal for flames caused by greases, as are those caused by oils and fats.
 Spraying with water will only disturb the ash and deposit it on your meat.
 You do not want ash on your food.
 If flareups happen, the best approach is to close the dampers.
 Closing the dampers will starve the flames of oxygen, and the flareups will die off.
 Once the flareups are down, you can open the dampers to maintain your fire.
 Always avoid spraying flare-ups with water.

 5. Cook chicken until juices run clear